page 135

 After installing the battery you will have to set the origin point on the calipers.
 If you don't, you're likely to see the "E" error display.
 Simply close the jaws and hold down the "origin" button for more than one second.
 The display will show 0.00 and you're ready to go.

 The battery should be removed if the calipers will be in storage for more than 3 months.
-Replacement batteries and spare parts are available (see parts list on page 72).

 Comparison measurement and absolute measurement